Anglophone Crisis: 2024

 On 1 May, separatist fighters abducted 28 people (including eight children) from the Catholic Church of Bai Panya in Meme.
 A group calling itself the "Al-Qaeda Squad of Meme", led by "Field Marshall Lucifer", claimed responsibility.
 The group accused the abducted civilians of attempting to get birth certificates for the upcoming 2025 Cameroonian presidential election, and threatened to summarily execute them.
 On 4 May, former ADF spokesperson and Ambazonia People's Rights Advocacy Group President Capo Daniel called for an end of the armed struggle against Cameroon.
 The communiqué called for negotiations and a switch to nonviolent resistance, and for fighters to only use their weapons defensively pending an agreement.
 On 5 May, a separatist commander known as General Sagon was killed by Cameroonian forces along with two of his collaborators in Bamunka, Ndop.
 Three days later, separatists blocked the Bamenda-Ndop road in retaliation.
 On 7 May, the Black Lions of Bamali seized a gendarmerie truck in Ndop.
 The action was led by "General Kolambo".
 On 8 May, separatist fighters led by "Field Marshall Lucifer" captured and burned down a military post in Bomana, Meme.
 On 10 May, separatists killed six gendarmes in Eyumodjock, including a commander, and seized weapons and uniforms.
-On 12 May, a soldier from the Rapid Intervention Battalion reportedly shot at civilians in a Limbe nightclub, killing one and wounding two, in revenge for the killings of his fellow soldiers in Bamenda by separatist fighters.
+On 12 May, a soldier from the Rapid Intervention Brigade reportedly shot at civilians in a Limbe nightclub, killing one and wounding two, in revenge for the killings of his fellow soldiers in Bamenda by separatist fighters.
 On 14 May, suspected separatist fighters raided a school in Ndu and abducted two teachers.
 Four people including two government forces and two civilians were killed in a separatist attack in Bambui.
 On 15 May, ADF fighters attacked a school and burned materials.
 On 16 May, a brigade commander and a gendarme were killed in a separatist attack in Akwaya, Manyu.
 On 17 May, four separatist fighters were killed during a government offensive in Mbveh and Ndzenji, Bui.
 On 19 May, clashes between separatist fighters and Cameroonian forces left three people dead, including a separatist, a soldier and a young child in Akum, Mezam.
 On 20 May, during Cameroon's National Day, separatist fighters killed the mayor and two other people in Belo.
 Another attack took place in Njinkom.
 Separatist fighters killed a soldier in Mundemba.
 On 24 May, the Nigerian Army arrested eight men in Taraba State, on the border between Nigeria and Cameroon, for smuggling fuel to Ambazonian rebels.
 On 25 May, two people were killed and eleven seriously injured in an attack on a bar in Bamenda.
 On 28 May, a student and a policeman were injured in Bamenda during an attempt by separatists to disrupt the written part of the GCE exam.
 In Olu, Bui, separatist fighters launched an attack, killing one student and wounding others.
 On 29 May, a former Red Dragon fighter who had switched sides to fight for the government was killed in a suspected planned assassination.